webwb/webwb.github.io/_posts/2015-04-28-your-filename.md

 ---
 layout: post
+published:
-published: true
+  - true
+  - "false"
-author: André Borges
+author: Nils Bolsen
 ---

-## A New Post
+## CHANGED THIS

 Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
 Use the toolbar above, or click the **?** button for formatting help.